murex/EventStormingJournal/_posts/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming.markdown

 1.  **Does there seem to be no evident architecture?**
 2.  **Do the people have the skills to tackle the challenge?**
-3.  **Does is look like your progress has stalled despite all your efforts?**
+3.  **Does is look like your progress has stalled despite your efforts to do "more of what usually works"?**

 If all these are true, try Big Picture Event Storming!
 Continue reading on [How to prepare a Big Picture Event Storming Workshop]({{site.url}}{{site.baseurl}}/foundations/how-to-prepare-a-ddd-big-picture-event-storming-workshop/) to be guided to start!